The Little Milton statue outside the Blues Hall of Fame building. Photo: Andrea Zucker

 There are 3 categories of inducted artists: ”Legendary Blues Artists & Legendary Blues Bands”, ”Master Blues Artists & Master Blues Bands” and ”Great Blues Artists & Great Blues Bands”.
 Since 1999 several hundreds of ”Blues Hall of Fame” diplomas have been delivered.
 Not only in the US, but in many other countries, including Sweden.
 A lot of so called ”blues ambassadors” assist Mr. Marolt in this.
 They arrange music venues – usually with a band ”playing at the door” – where the induction ceremonies take place, and the diplomas are delivered to the artists.

 According to reports, possible economic redundancies from the induction ceremonies go to a fund belonging to ”United Charitable Programs”.
 Also, to this fund, taxfree donations via Mr. Marolt´s website can be made.
-His relation to the fund seem unclear.
+His relation to the fund seems unclear.

 In the US, some local divisions have been created, like ”Chicago Blues Hall of Fame” (the inductions normally take place att Buddy Guy´s Legends) and ”New York Blues Hall of Fame”.
 There are ”blues ambassadors” in most states in the US.
 The network of ”blues ambassadors” goes as far as to Australia, China and Japan.

 In Sweden the inductions have taken place at ”Stampen” in Stockholm and ”Oelme Diversehandel Kafé” in Kristinehamn.
 At least 80 Swedish artists have since 2012 got diplomas (most diplomas were delivered in 2015, and have since 2017 been declining).
 2 have received the ”Legendary Blues Artist” award, 19 have been declared ”Master Blues Artists” and 61 ”Great Blues Artists”.
 Perhaps it´s more, but not yet documented at Mr. Marolt´s website.
 A few artists have got diplomas in two categories, delivered in different years.
+How many artists that wrongly believe they have been inducted in the Blues Foundation´s Blues Hall of Fame is unknown.

 Proposals of suitable candidates to be inducted can be sent directly to Mr. Marolt via his website.
 The criteria are very loose, and no jury exist.
 Anyone can nominate an artist or a band.
 At his website we can read: ”We want you to have a say as to who should be inducted, and we are big enough to hold every Blues Artist that you think should be inducted”.
 Also, Mr. Marolt writes: ”Our mission is to partner with other like minded people, just like you, to build this virtual Blues Hall of Fame ® e Museum”.